CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 your sources files just need to be at the project's root, and you can't have multiple modules running.

+Also, the go tool requires that you put your main code in a file named `main.go`.
+If you do not do that, go will generate a library and not an executable.
+So if you get a `Nothing listening on port 8080`, please check that your main file is named `main.go`.

 ## More configuration

 By default, we consider that your repository contains a single